 The Ed Jones Educational Center is a closed campus.
 Students are mandated/required to stay in -bounds (within the fenced-in area of the school) during school hours.
 Students will receive disciplinary action when they are found to be out of bounds.
-Students jumping over any fence for any reason may be suspended.
+Students leaving campus for any reason may be suspended.